scott-mewett/collector/README.md

 This section defines a cluster role, which is a set of permissions that can be assigned to resources within a cluster.
 This cluster role grants read access (get, watch, and list) to kubernetes control plane and metrics APIs.

 ### ClusterRoleBinding
-This section defines a cluster role binding, which grants the Service Account for collector in the real-theory-system namespace to read objects across all namespaces
+This section defines a cluster role binding, which grants the Service Account for the collector the ability to read objects across all namespaces.

 ### Deployment
 This section defines a deployment to launch the RealTheory collector pod within the real-theory-system namespace with a service account identity.